TheFrenchGhosty/wiki.thefrenchghosty.me/docs/privacy-guide/privacy-guide.md

 Use:

-- Any FOSS GNU/Linux distribution (except anything Ubuntu-based (that isn't Linux Mint) and Manjaro)
+- Any FOSS non-corporate GNU/Linux distribution (except [Manjaro](https://manjarno.pages.dev/))
-- Any FOSS BSD distrubution
+- Any FOSS non-corporate BSD distribution

 Do not use:

-- Anything Ubuntu-based (that isn't Linux Mint): Made by Cannonical, a company that created and "push" the use of Snap, a "packaging system" that requires connecting to their own closed source server, and used to include advertising for Amazon.
+- Anything Ubuntu-based (that isn't Linux Mint): Made by Canonical, a company that created and "push" the use of Snap, a "packaging system" that requires connecting to their own closed source server, and used to include advertising for Amazon.
+- Any corporate distro
 - Manjaro: Sketchy, amateurish distro, awful security practice (keep packages on hold for 2 weeks "testing purposes" but no test is actually done), fired their treasurer because he dug too much into the finances and so much more.
-(More: https://github.com/arindas/manjarno - Luke Smith's video about it: [Invidious](https://redirect.invidious.io/watch?v=mL9ztTzrY6Y) / [Odysee](https://odysee.com/@Luke:7/linux-is-getting-worse-for-normal:b) / [PeerTube](https://videos.lukesmith.xyz/w/mpJadfxyJWLdqzGthURZsf)).
+(More: https://manjarno.pages.dev/ / https://github.com/arindas/manjarno - Luke Smith's video about it: [Invidious](https://redirect.invidious.io/watch?v=mL9ztTzrY6Y) / [Odysee](https://odysee.com/@Luke:7/linux-is-getting-worse-for-normal:b) / [PeerTube](https://videos.lukesmith.xyz/w/mpJadfxyJWLdqzGthURZsf)).

 #### Mobile

 Use:

 - [GrapheneOS](https://grapheneos.org/) (Note: really low amount of devices supported)
-- [LineageOS](https://lineageos.org/) (Note: it needs to be "degoogled" first: https://libreddit.pussthecat.org/r/degoogle/comments/cldohl/how_to_degoogle_lineageos_in_2019/ )
+- [LineageOS](https://lineageos.org/) (Note: it needs to be "degoogled" first: https://redlib.pussthecat.org/r/degoogle/comments/cldohl/how_to_degoogle_lineageos_in_2019/ )
 - [DivestOS](https://divestos.org/): (Note: A soft-fork of LineageOS that is better than it in every way, however the project is REALLY young, support a lot less devices (a lot of the builds are either broken or untested) and has no track record.)

 - Any FOSS GNU/Linux distribution

 Do not use:

-- Any rom that ship with MicroG (CalyxOS...): MicroG is pointless and encourage the use of spyware, just stick to open source software
+- Any rom that ship with MicroG (CalyxOS...): MicroG encourage the use of spyware, just stick to open source software.
+Having MicroG isn't that bad on principle if you stick to 100% FOSS stuff but disable as much stuff as possible.

 ### Calendar and Contact Sync